-To setup this external drive easily, use Storage plugin.
+To set up this external drive easily, use the Storage plugin.

-First step is to setup the storage you want to use for the Nextcloud.
-Plug it either into USB 3.0 port or in case of Omnia, you can use internal mSATA port.
-Then use Storage plugin to set it up.
+The first step is to set up the storage you want to use for Nextcloud.
+Plug it either into the USB 3.0 port or, in the case of Omnia, you can use an internal mSATA port.
+Then use the Storage plugin to set it up.
 You will be asked to reboot your router, so do so.

-The next step is to enable Nextcloud in Updater tab.
+The next step is to check Nextcloud in Package Lists (Package Management → Packages tab).
 After doing so, your router will install all necessary packages.

-The last step is to go back to the Storage tab and after installation finishes, you will be presented with a dialog to set your admin username and password.
-If you install Nextcloud first – without setting up your external drive – Foris wouldn’t allow you to setup Nextcloud till you do so.
+The last step is to go to the Nextcloud tab, which will appear after successful installation, you will be presented with a dialog to set your admin username and password.

-Once done, you get a link directly to your ready to use Nextcloud instance, or you can access it from the Landing page.
+Once done, you get a link directly to your ready-to-use Nextcloud instance, or you can access it from the Landing page.